This is . . .

 Barry R. Powers

 Appellate advocacy is another cornerstone skill of his.
-He has successfully argued dozens of appeals in state and federal courts of appeals, such as the United States Court of Appeals for the Federal Circuit, the Michigan Court of Appeals, and the Michigan Supreme Court, where he won appellate relief on a question of first impression in an open account statute of limitations case.
-In the Michigan Court of Appeals, he also won appellate relief on another questions of first impression, a favorable decision establishing new Michigan law on the time a claims accrues under the Michigan's civil rights statute.
+He has successfully argued dozens of appeals in state and federal courts of appeals, such as the United States Court of Appeals for the Federal Circuit, the Michigan Court of Appeals, and the Michigan Supreme Court, where he won appellate relief on a question of first impression.
+In the Michigan Court of Appeals he has won relief on other questions of first impression, including a favorable decision establishing new Michigan law on the time a claims accrues under the Michigan civil rights statute.

-Colleagues have recognized him with a perfect peer review rating of AV "Preeminent" (5.0/5.0) through the longest established and most widely respected lawyer rating service, Martindale-Hubbell, for his adherence to the highest ethical standards and for his professional ability.
+Colleagues have recognized him with a peer review rating of AV "Preeminent" from the longest established and most widely respected lawyer rating service, Martindale-Hubbell, for his adherence to the highest ethical standards and for his professional ability.
 His colleagues in both Wayne and Oakland counties have repeatedly elected him to be their public professional voice in the State Bar of Michigan's policy-making body, the Representative Assembly, in contested elections.
-The Advocates Guild of the Michigan Supreme Court Historical Society, a select group of accomplished appellate law specialists, granted him the rare status of esteemed member for his achievement in orally arguing full calendar cases before the Michigan Supreme Court.
+The Advocates Guild of the Michigan Supreme Court Historical Society, a select group of accomplished appellate law specialists, granting recognition for achievements orally arguing full calendar cases before the Michigan Supreme Court.